Nathan Ordaz

-Nathan Rafael Ordaz (born January 12, 2004) is a professional footballer who plays as a forward for Major League Soccer club Los Angeles FC.
+Nathan Rafael Ordaz (born January 12, 2004) is a professional footballer who plays as a forward for Major League Soccer club D.C.
+United.
 Born in the United States, he represents the El Salvador national team.

 Early life

 Ordaz was born on January 12, 2004 in the Van Nuys neighborhood of Los Angeles, California, into a middle-class household.
 His mother is Salvadoran and his father is Mexican, and he was raised in the nearby San Fernando Valley neighborhood of Encino.

 Club career

-Los Angeles FC

 Ordaz signed with the Los Angeles FC academy in 2018, after previously competing with club side Real So Cal.
 He competed with Los Angeles FC Academy in the UPSL in 2021.
 On 22 April 2022, Ordaz signed a Homegrown Player contract with Los Angeles FC on a contract until 2025.
 Ordaz was loaned to LAFC's USL Championship affiliate Las Vegas Lights for the 2022 season.

+On 13 July 2026, Ordaz was transferred to D.C.
+United in exchange for $2.375 million, and potentially another $500,000 in add-ons alongside a percentage of any future transfer.